saulirajala/alfred-youversion-bible/README.md

 # alfred-youversion-bible
 Alfred workflow for copy&amp;paste Bible verses from Youversion.
 Can be used to search from english (NASB and NIV) or from finnish (1992 and 1933/38) bible versions.

+#How to install workflow?
+Download `youversion-bible.alfredworkflow` from github.
+Double click the file and Alfred will install it.

 #How to change the language?
 ```
 lang